Skip to main content

 Debugging OAuth2 Authentication

-• Set the environment variable SERVER_LOG_LEVEL environment variable to debug to receive detailed logs about the authentication process.
+You can set the environment variable SERVER_LOG_LEVEL environment variable to debug to receive detailed logs about the authentication process.

 Limitations